rafaover/rafaover/README.md

-15yrs partner in Advertising industry to Software Engineering
+15yrs partner in the Advertising industry to Software Engineering
 <br> Experienced creative director/planner and project manager
 <br> Interested in Mobile Development and Open Source
-<br> Learning Android Development (Kotlin + Jetpack Compose) and AWS
+<br> Learning Android Development (Kotlin), Docker and AWS
-<br> Workin in more features on my PleaseGPT Ruby gem
+<br> Working on more features on my PleaseGPT Ruby gem
+<br> Working on a personal project for the health sector, "Medapt"
-<br> Working on a personal project, "Medapt" and an Open Source using OpenAi API, "PatientTruth"
+<br> Working in a Open Source using the OpenAi API, "PatientTruth"

 ```kotlin
 fun main() = {